Stairs and getting about the house

 Do you have to walk over or around cords or wires (e.g. cords and wires from lamps, extension cords or telephone cords)?

 Coil or tape cords and wires next to the wall so they are not a tripping hazard.
 If possible have an electrician put in another socket.
-Consider a fire home safety check from the local fire brigade who can provide advice and supply / fit smoke alarms if required.

 Do you have a letterbox cage to avoid stooping to pick up your letters?